-A significant amount of time and expenditure of capital is required to develop and construct new centers.
-If we are forced to halt development or construction or if we delay construction starts due to escalating construction costs or to manage capital expenditures or are otherwise significantly delayed in opening new centers, we could face increased costs and our competitors may be able to open new centers in the same market before we open our centers or improve centers currently open.
-This change in the competitive landscape could negatively impact our pre-opening sales of memberships and increase our investment costs.
-In addition, delays in opening new centers could hurt our ability to meet our growth objectives and could have an adverse effect on our results of operations and financial condition.
+A significant amount of time and expenditure of capital is required to develop and construct our ground-up suburban builds, mall or retail locations, vertical residential and urban locations.
+Our temporary delay in the start of new ground-up suburban builds due to elevated construction costs and management of capital expenditures could result in increased costs and our competitors may be able to open new centers in the same market before we open our centers or improve centers currently open.
+In addition, delays in opening these new centers could hurt our ability to meet our growth objectives and could have an adverse effect on our results of operations and financial condition.

 Our ability to open new centers on schedule and on budget or at all depends on a number of factors, many of which are beyond our control.
 These factors include:

-- · obtaining acceptable financing including executing sale-leaseback transactions to fund construction of new sites; - · obtaining entitlements, permits and licenses necessary to complete construction of the new center on schedule and to operate the center; - · securing access to and the costs of labor and materials necessary to develop and construct our centers; - delays or cost increases due to material shortages, labor issues, design changes, weather conditions, acts of God, pandemics or epidemics, discovery of contaminants, accidents, deaths or injunctions; - · recruiting, training and retaining qualified employees; and - general economic conditions.
+- obtaining acceptable financing including executing sale-leaseback transactions to fund construction of new sites and negotiating tenant improvement contributions from developers and landlords; - · obtaining entitlements, permits and licenses necessary to complete construction of the new center on schedule and to operate the center; - negotiating the terms of the acquisition or lease of new centers; - securing access to and the costs of labor and materials necessary to develop and construct or remodel our centers; - delays or cost increases due to material shortages, labor issues, design changes, weather conditions, acts of God, pandemics or epidemics, discovery of contaminants, accidents, deaths or injunctions;

+- recruiting, training and retaining qualified employees; and - general economic conditions.